 Малы́шка – Malishka

-This word means baby girl and is a common used nickname that Russian guys call their girlfriends or wives.
+This word means baby girl and is a commonly used nickname that Russian guys call their girlfriends or wives.

 You can use this for basically any type of girl.